Sex and Gender-Based Misconduct Policy (Title IX)

 The following are the sanctions that may be imposed upon students or organizations singly or in combination:

-- Warning: A formal statement that the behavior was unacceptable and that further infractions of any College policy, procedure, or directive may result in more severe disciplinary action.
+- Warning: A formal statement that the behavior was unacceptable and that further infractions of any University policy, procedure, or directive may result in more severe disciplinary action.

 - Suspension: Cessation of student status for a definite period of time and/or until specific criteria are met.